siouan/frontend-gradle-plugin/README.md

 `package.json` file may require a different command (e.g. `npm ci`).
 - **Built-in tasks**: no need to define tasks to build, clean, check, or publish the frontend application through Gradle lifecycle.
-The plugin provides them out of the box, and ensures their implementation matches Gradle's [recommandations][gradle-task-configuration-avoidance].
+The plugin provides them out of the box, and ensures their implementation matches Gradle's [recommendations][gradle-task-configuration-avoidance].
 Plug scripts from a `package.json` file with the DSL, and run `gradlew build`.
 - **Customization**: for more complex use cases, the plugin provides types to create tasks and run custom commands with [Node.js][nodejs], [npm][npm], [npx][npx], [Yarn][yarn].